alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 IMAGINE A BEAUTIFUL PICTURE

-To handle arbitrary reals, we should use a continious probability distribution instead.
+To handle arbitrary reals, we should use a continuous probability distribution instead.
 Nothing in the previous logic relies on the distribution being discrete, so we can simply drop in a distribution of our choice.
 The only requirement we need is a strictly positive probability density function over $$(-\infty, \infty)$$